Visit

 Techniquest - Science Discovery Centre

 Sensational science in Cardiff Bay.
-Over 100 mind-boggling hands on exhibits, and exciting Science Theatre Shows for all the family at the weekends and school holidays.
+Over 100 mind-boggling hands on exhibits, and exciting Live Science Shows for all the family at the weekends and school holidays.

 Norwegian Church Arts Centre